 Celebrate all the “Mothers” in your life — whether they’re related or not.
 All the women who have nurtured you, have given you unconditional love and support, and encouraged you to follow your dreams and passions and pursuit of being an artist.

 All artists featured here are members of Manhattan Arts International.
-As you’ll read, they wanted to honor their mothers and express their heartfelt gratitude to them.

 Click on Artists’ Names to visit their pages.

 “My mom is my biggest fan.
 ‘Martha’s my artist’, she says.
 She showed everyone the giraffe painting I came home with in eighth grade and the key chain I made for her is still on her key ring.
 Her dining room was my gallery for practice art shows.
 Without my mom’s three words, I might have drifted away from being an artist.
 Now, my biggest joy is having her at art openings and seeing the sparkle in her eyes.”

 “My mother always made sure I had plenty of art supplies.
 Crayons, pencils, drawing paper and coloring books were readily available to me at any time.
 I never had rules regarding my art, such as ‘you can color when you are done cleaning your room’.
 I could create anywhere throughout the house even in the middle of the living room or all over the kitchen table”.